williampiat3/ImprovingPSRemotePlay/README.md

 </p>

 We will offer you 2 solutions depending on your usage:
-* A quick and dirty one that is very easy but that has some disadvantages (touchpad not working... for now), you only have this solution if the remote PC is running on Linux.
+* A quick and dirty one that is very easy but that has some disadvantages (touchpad not working for windows users but perfect for linux clients) you only have this solution if the remote PC is running on Linux as the offical PS remote application is not supported on linux.
 * A more complex one that enables you to have the full experience of the PlayStation remote play but that is a bit trickier to set up.

 ## Price
-Our solution is cheap, and it works on raspberry pi zero, 3 and 4 (so if you have one of these it works), meaning no subscription is needed in order to operate it (apart for your electricity subscription of course).
+Our solution is cheap, and it works on raspberry pi zero, 3 and 4 (we haven't tested with the others), meaning no subscription is needed in order to operate it (apart for your electricity subscription of course).
 And an idle raspberry pi 3 consumes 3.4 Watts which is a small lamp so it won't be much of an extra cost.
 The raspberry 3 and 4 can sustain multiple connexions on the VPN but come at a higher cost, on the other hand if there is only one person using the VPN then the pi zero solution is cheaper (half of the price approximatly) the configuration is a little bit trickier at the beginning as you need to ssh from the start on it but it is more efficient.

 For the raspberry pi 3 and 4 you will need: